substantic/rain/docs/guide/user.rst

 More outputs
 ============

-A tasks may generally creates zero, one, or more outputs.
+A task may generally create zero, one, or more outputs.
 All outputs are accessible via attribute ``outputs``.
 That contains an instance of :class:`rain.client.LabeledList`.
-It is an extension of a standard list (indexed from zero), that also allows to access via string labels.
+It is an extension of a standard list (indexed from zero), that also allows to be accessed via string labels.

 ::